MVP Development & Technical Clarity for Early-Stage Startups

 Early-stage startups rarely fail because of lack of ideas.
 They fail because of early technical decisions that lock them into the wrong direction.

-Hire too early without clarity
+Hiring developers too early without clarity

-Choose a stack that slows down change
+Choosing a tech stack that slows change

-Spend months building before talking to customers
+Spending months building before talking to customers

 By the time these mistakes show up, fixing them is expensive and demoralizing.